metamn/react/content/blog/on-graphql/index.md

 ### The N+1 problem

 The [N+1 selects problem](https://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem-in-orm-object-relational-mapping) is a basic design and development constraint in older paradigms like relational databases.
-It makes the business / data / component model to follow ceratin strict technical guidelines which is not natural to default human thinking.
+It makes the business / data / component model to follow certain strict technical guidelines which are not natural to default human thinking.

 In GraphQL this issue [is automatically solved](https://www.youtube.com/watch?v=P_yfbQrdzJo&list=PLn2e1F9Rfr6kChXoURShhO3A-4r8FLYsO&index=18).